 You can find the complete curriculum for all of our Recreation and Leisure major and its concentrations here.

-The BS degree is designed to be completed as part of a 4-year college program and students generally complete it according to this schedule.
+The BS degree is designed to be completed as part of a 4-year university program and students generally complete it according to this schedule.
 Transfer students who arrive at Brockport with an associate’s degree can generally complete the BS in 2 additional years.

 A short list of potential jobs are as followed,